A novel inhibitor of advanced glycation and endoplasmic reticulum stress reduces infarct volume in rat transient focal ischemia

 Fingerprint

-Dive into the research topics of 'A novel inhibitor of advanced glycation and endoplasmic reticulum stress reduces infarct volume in rat transient focal ischemia'.
+Dive into the research topics of 'A novel inhibitor of advanced glycation and endoplasmic reticulum stress reduces infarct volume in rat focal cerebral ischemia'.
 Together they form a unique fingerprint.

 Cite this